leodevzone/genius-ai/CODE_OF_CONDUCT.md

-# Code of Conduct - Genius
+# Code of Conduct - simonai

 ## Our Pledge